 On being a market leader

-While the base idea is to celebrate the product community as a whole, events like the Product Awards are crucial in gaining awareness of the state of the market.
+While the base idea is to celebrate the product community as a whole, events like product management awards are crucial in gaining awareness of the state of the market.
 Of course, knowing what is occurring in the space you play in is imperative to owning it.
 James states:

 SC dives in and elaborates further on what it takes to truly be a market leader.